agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 MY_SELECTOR.exists(); // false
 ```
 Selectors are, for example, `placeholder` when AgileTs needs to hold a reference to them,
-although they aren't instantiated yet.
+even though they aren't instantiated yet.
-This might be the case by using `getSelectorWithReference()`,
+This may be the case if we use the `getSelectorWithReference()` method,
-which returns a `placeholder` Selector, if the Selector doesn't exist,
-to hold a reference to it.
+which returns a `placeholder` Selector, if the Selector doesn't exist, to hold a reference.
 ```ts
 const mySeleector = useAgile(MY_COLLECTION.getSelectorWithReference("selector1")); // Causes rerender if Selector got created const mySeleector2 = useAgile(MY_COLLECTION.getSelector("selector2")); // Doesn't Causes rerender if Selector got created